Why Sex is Important in a Relationship

 Support your marriage—have sex

-For women there are many benefits to having frequent sex, such as experiencing lighter periods with fewer cramps.
+For a woman, there is many benefits to having frequent sex, such as experiencing lighter periods with fewer cramps.
 When the uterus contracts it rids the body of cramp–causing compounds and can expel blood and tissue more quickly, helping to end your period faster.
 Sex will also lower blood pressure and increase bladder control, which is important for women after giving birth.
 Orgasm is linked to a decrease in prostate cancer for men and protection against endometriosis for women.

 When things are great with you and your partner in bed, your confidence will increase in other areas.
 According to sex therapist Sandor Gardos, “When things go well in bed, you feel more confident and powerful in other parts of your life,” thus making us more daring and uninhibited in life.
 It boosts our self–esteem, our sense of being attractive, desirable, proficient and confident.
 Which in turn brings positive thinking and actions to our personal lives.
 For our relationships, our increased intimacy due to loving physical contact results in a high amount of oxytocin, released during sex and kissing.
 We developed the urge to bond, which is where the desire to cuddle and hold each other comes from.
 Sex with someone you are not in love with can still be pleasurable but doesn't fulfill the emotional need, which is why it is better to save this for someone you care about.